 SOFTS-Raw sugar gains on optimism over global growth

-LONDON, May 18 (Reuters) - Raw sugar futures on ICE rose on Tuesday amid upbeat sentiment in the wider financial markets as investors overlook rising COVID-19 cases in Asia to focus on bets that U.S. interest rates will remain low.
+LONDON, May 18 (Reuters) - Raw sugar futures on ICE rose on Tuesday amid upbeat sentiment in wider financial markets as investors overlooked rising COVID-19 cases in Asia to focus on bets that U.S. interest rates will remain low.
 MKTS/GLOB

 SUGAR